 Cable companies such as Comcast (CMCSA), which did not return a request for comment, could suffer as well.
 Instead of hooking up to fixed broadband from a cable company, some consumers may opt for wireless or bundled wireless-home offerings from a telecom provider instead.
 What’s more, some 5 million to 10 million Americans already connect wireless notebooks to the TV and stream movies from Hulu.com and video from Google’s (GOOG) YouTube, says Phil Leigh, president of consultant Inside Digital Media.
 “The cable TV operators will discover their audience is using mobile video and will, over time, begin to cancel their cable subscriptions,” he says.
 “Beyond a shadow of a doubt, it’s going to have big impact.”

-Kharif is a senior writer for BusinessWeek.com in Portland, Ore.US Wireless Market , add a comment
+Kharif is a senior writer for BusinessWeek.com in Portland, Ore.US Wireless Market , 1 comment so far

 Last week I talked to MIT Technology Review regarding the web-based mobile apps.
 Article below